-I will never forget the way it felt to hold my baby skin to skin after C-section, with my daughter placed on my chest.
+I will never forget how it felt to hold my baby skin-to-skin after a C-section with my daughter placed on my chest.
 Instead of lying alone and anxious on the operating table, distracted by the surgery that was still happening, I was completely absorbed by my sweet baby.

 Within minutes of her arrival, we were already creating a special bond.

-Evidence shows that skin to skin contact between mother and baby has many benefits, and it should be supported after birth — including Cesarean birth.
+Evidence shows that skin-to-skin contact between mother and baby has many benefits and should be supported after birth — including Cesarean birth.

 What is skin to skin contact?

-Skin to skin contact simply means that your new baby is placed naked against your bare chest immediately after birth.
+Skin-to-skin contact means your new baby is placed naked against your bare chest immediately after birth.
 Right after the baby comes out, the newborn will be placed on your belly or chest.
 Staff may then gently pat or wipe the baby down, and clean out any remaining fluid from the baby’s mouth.

-Once the baby’s cord is cut, the nursing staff will be able to help position your baby higher on your chest and closer to the breast.
+Once the baby’s cord is cut, the nursing staff can help position your baby higher on your chest and closer to the breast.
 To keep your baby’s temperature up, they will likely cover him/her up with a blanket and put a hat on their head.
 If you would like a certain blanket and hat, or may not desire anything to be placed on your baby, don’t hesitate to tell your staff.

 Some people may not desire skin to skin right after birth, fearing the baby will be covered in birthing substances.
 However, mothers who have had skin to skin often love the way it feels and experience a stronger mother baby bond.